slimndap/jeero/readme.txt

 * [The Events Calendar](/plugins/the-events-calendar/)
 * [Very Simple Event List](/plugins/very-simple-event-list/)

-= Is your ticketings solution missing? =
+= Is your ticketing solution missing? =
 My objective is to offer imports from _any_ ticketing solution to _any_ calendar plugin.
 [Contact me](mailto:jeroen@slimndap.com), so I can add your solution as well.

 = Get started for free =